Since retiring, Paul has taken to reading classical English literature. British romantic classics from the 19th century are his favorites.

 The Book Agnes Grey

 Agnes Grey by Anne Bronte is one of the classics of English literature.
-Although overshadowed by Jane Eyre and Wuthering Heights, the classics of Anne's sisters Charlotte and Emily, Agnes Grey is a very interesting and enjoyable reading.
+Although overshadowed by Jane Eyre and Wuthering Heights, the classics of Anne's sisters Charlotte and Emily, Agnes Grey is very interesting and enjoyable reading.
 Anne Bronte's portrayal of the resilience, integrity, and survival of one woman in the face of upper-class snobbery and social values was pioneering in the patriarchal society of Victorian England in the first half of the 1800s.
 In this article, I will begin with a brief biography of Anne Bronte and then account for the setting, characters, plot, and themes in Agnes Grey.
 I will conclude by commenting on the strengths and weaknesses of the novel.

 Anne Bronte, born on January 17, 1820, was a British novelist and poet.
-She was the youngest member of the Bronte literary family which included her oldest sister, Charlotte, and second oldest sister, Emily.
+She was the youngest member of the Bronte literary family which included her oldest sister, Charlotte, and her second oldest sister, Emily.
 Anne also had an older brother, Branwell.

 Being the daughter of a poor Irish clergyman in the Church of England, Anne Bronte spent most of her early years with her family at the parish of Haworth in West Yorkshire.
 After studying for a few years at a boarding school, Anne departed Haworth at the age of 19 and secured employment as a governess between 1839 and 1845.